Mark-Millard/rdk-xconf-logserver/Readme.md

-# Alticast Log Server
+# Alticast Xconf Log Server

-The Alticast logserver is a simple file server written in the Go Language.
+The Alticast Xconf logserver is a simple file server written in the Go Language.
 It may be used to upload files to the server and stored to the local file system.
 Uploaded files may also be downloaded via the Web UI or a REST API.